Kh4oS/MagnusLabsInc/README.md

 I've decided to use GitHub as a platform for a few reasons:
 - version control,
 - collaboration,
-- built-in wiki, and
+- built-in wiki,
-- the relative ease with which these tasks are accomplished.
+- the relative ease with which these tasks are accomplished, and
+- Magnus Labs Inc. also offers programming expertise to EVE capsuleers for ISK and GitHub is an amazing place to share.

+If you have a programming solution you would like us to develop for you (whether it is related to EVE Online or not), please contact Queldonas Caelin with a game mail and let him know what your needs or requirements are for software.

 If you'd like to contribute to the Wiki,
-- Clone the wiki, make your
+- Clone the wiki,
 - Make the changes / additions to your local version
 - Create a pull request so that one of our collaborators can review the content.

-For more information on how Git/GitHub work, check out:
-<a href="https://guides.github.com/">GitHub Guides</a>
+For more information on how Git and GitHub work, check out: <a href="https://guides.github.com/">GitHub Guides</a>

-The main collaborators (character names) on the Wiki are:
+The main collaborators (EVE character names) on the Wiki are:
-- Vikros Crendraven
+- Vikros Crendraven (Kh4oS)
 - Leviston Forkhammer

-Send a game mail to these characters if you'd like to be added as a collaborator to the Wiki.
-Otherwise, follow the above instructions if you'd like to contribute.
+Send a game mail to these characters if you'd like to be added as a permanent collaborator to the Wiki - we'll work out a time for a meeting to discuss what you can offer.